tomeko/rokurunner/README.md

   Command Types:
   - ButtonPress
     - Set ButtonPress type in the argument dropdown.
-Note: All button types are exposed, but some Roku devices don't support certain button press types (e.g. PowerOn, PowerOff, InputHMDI1, etc)
+Note: All button types are exposed, but some Roku devices don't support certain button press types (e.g. PowerOn, PowerOff, InputHMDI1, etc).
+Optional arguments:
+      - Loops: How many times to execute this ButtonPress (default 1)
+      - Delay (ms): If running multiple Loops, set the delay in milliseconds between each Loop (default 0)
   - Delay
     - Set a delay (ms) in the argument field
   - HttpRequest